exoplatform/exo-documentation/docs/Administration.rst

 Manage Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the Manage Rules page, you will find a table of all rules in the platform, a search field to search rules and filter button for enabled Rules status.
+In the Manage Rules page, a table containing all the rules in the platform is displayed.
+To ease the rules' management,  a search field is available to allow you searching rules and a filter button to allow you filtering rules by status.
 Every rule have:

 - Rule: A pulldown displaying all predefined rules.